CS-433/ml-project-2-brainwavebrigade/README.md

 ### Project description
 The goal of this machine learning project is to predict brain activity during movies watching using fMRI data.
 ### Dataset
 The data where given by the MIP Lab (https://miplab.epfl.ch/) and are confidential.
-The data set is composed of 14 movies and fMRI acquisition of 30 participants.
+The data set is composed of 14 movies and their correspondinf fMRI acquisition of 1 participant.

 ### dataset.py
 Store the data, pre processing of the movies and masks for fMRI.